maxhorowitz/pacman/README.md

 Jacob Ball, Max Horowitz, Sophie Lopez

 # Setup
-We assume you have the `conda` installed on your machine.
+We assume you have `conda` installed on your machine.
 If you don't, install it first.
 For first time running, you need to create a virtual environment on your machine that has all of the necessary dependencies.
 To do this, run `conda env create --file environment.yml`.
 Once the virtual environment is set up, run `conda activate pacman-env` to enter the environment.
 To leave the virtual environment when you are done playing, run `conda deactivate`.